theobald-software/theobald-software.github.io/content/_en/ecs-core/webservices/getting_started_with the_webservice_designer.md

 The following chapters will give you an introduction to how the WebService Designer works.

-The basics for creating web services with WebService Designer are described in detail in our OnlineHelp under [Getting Started with WebService Designer](../webservices/first_steps_with_the webservice_designer) and apply equally to web services for SharePoint on-premise and cloud applications.

 {% include _content/table-of-contents.html parent=page.childidentifier collection=site.en %}